Top results

 Secondary

 Collective punishment is as much punishment for those who behave themselves, as it is for those who don’t.
-Only, it seems perverse to me that those that have done nothing to deserve it are punished twice.
+It seems perverse to me that we punish those who have done nothing to deserve it.

-They are taught that there is no reason to behave well, and that if a teacher doesn’t recognise (or even disrespects) their efforts to follow the rules, these students eventually may say, ‘Pfff!
+We teach them that there is no reason to behave well.
+If we don’t recognise (or even disrespect) their efforts to follow the rules, these students eventually may say, ‘Pfff!
 What’s the point?’

-It was many years ago, but when I think about it I can still see the ghost of sheer desperation and the feeling of vindictive hatred towards those who had wrecked my well-intended, well-planned lesson.
+In the past I have given collective punishment.
+It was many years ago.
+However, I can still see the ghost of sheer desperation and the feeling of vindictive hatred towards those who had wrecked my well-intended, well-planned lesson.

 Sooner or later, I must have realised it was wrong.
 Or perhaps I just got better at managing behaviour in class and seeing who was misbehaving and needed sorting out.

-If you are ever tempted to deploy this as a technique, here is a short film about how ridiculous it is.
+If you are ever tempted to deploy collective punishment, here is a short film about how ridiculous it is.

 • It makes you look weak and too lazy to get to the bottom of who is misbehaving

-• It probably isn’t allowed by the school behaviour policy, so you are not only breaking the rules yourself but also breaking the contract that each child and teacher have signed up to in the school
+• Your school behaviour policy probably doesn’t allow it.
+This means that you are not only breaking the rules yourself but you’re also breaking the contract that each child and teacher has signed up to in the school

 • It demotivates well-behaved students and can discourage them from behaving well altogether

-• It makes you feel horrible about yourself as the teacher
+• It makes you feel horrible about yourself as a teacher

-• It doesn’t make sense – we don’t close entire roads because some people drink and drive or shut down libraries because some people damage the books
+• It doesn’t make sense.
+We don’t close entire roads because some people drink and drive.
+Neither do we shut down libraries because some people damage the books

 • There are better ways